 Local communities lead the way to Rights of Nature wins.
-Cities and towns around the United States are adopting laws and policies to recognize the human right to a healthy environment and the environment’s own right to be healthy.
+Cities and towns across the United States and around the world have adopted laws and policies that recognize the human right to a healthy environment and Nature’s own right to be healthy.
 Join us in this global movement.

-Advised by Earth Law Center and community groups, the City Council of Santa Monica unanimously passed in 2013 a Sustainability Rights Ordinance (2013), which was the west coast’s first Rights of Nature law.
+Earth Law Center also helped Santa Monica with its Sustainability Rights Ordinance (2013), which was the west coast’s first Rights of Nature law.
 The Ordinance recognizes that “natural communities and ecosystems possess fundamental and inalienable rights to exist and flourish in the City of Santa Monica.”

 To correct the environmental problems we face, we must fully understand their scope.
 Transparency is critical.
 We also must know who are allies are and reach out to them to work together in this shared effort.
 ELC maps the data on both problems and allies, to help focus and galvanize the support needed for success.